tsbalogun97/TheDartGame/readme.md

 In addition, I also added a snippet of well known music from the popular game, [Sonic the Hedgehog](https://www.youtube.com/watch?v=Gsa_4s3CjmI) in order to add some flair to the game

 <h3>MY JOURNEY</h3>
 I really enjoyed making this game.
 It was very difficult because I was hit with many challenges along the way.
-Through it all, I am happy to see the vision comes to fruition.
+Through it all, I am happy to see the vision of making this game comes to fruition.